What's new in JProfiler 6.0

 JProfiler 6.0 introduces the following notable new features:

 Locking graphs.
 The monitor analysis in JProfiler was extended with graphs that show the current locking situation and the history of all recorded locking situations.
 All views that concern monitor analysis are now in their own "Monitor views" section.
 The current locking graph view shows all threads that are currently waiting or blocking on a monitor as well as those that hold a contended monitor.
-Deadlocks are are visualized with red nodes.
+Deadlocks are visualized with red nodes.
 Tool tips show times and stack traces.

 In the locking history graph you can record monitor events and navigate step by step through the recorded locking situations.
 A time line view at the bottom puts the distribution of events into context and provides an alternative way of navigating to other monitor events.

-Since there can be a large amount of monitor events, you can mark certain threads or monitors as nodes of interest.
+Since there can be a large number of monitor events, you can mark certain threads or monitors as nodes of interest.
 A separate set of navigation buttons will then only step through events that involve at least one node of interest.

 Monitor events can be cumulated by selecting a region in the time line with the mouse.
 Total blocking and waiting times as well as lists of stack traces are visible in the tool tip windows for the arrows in the locking graph.

 Monitor events are now recorded on demand.
-Previously monitor events were always recorded which created unnecessary overhead in some cases.
+Previously, monitor events were always recorded which created unnecessary overhead in some cases.
 Monitor recording can be started in the locking history graph and the monitor history view.
 Also, there are new trigger actions to start and stop monitor recordings.
 Note the configurable thresholds for monitor events.

 Monitor event recording can also be started and stopped with the JProfiler MBean or via the Controller API.